TexBlock/TiC-Wiki/Tinkers-Construct-Block-Model-Loaders.md

 A single texture can also be overridden by defining a texture with the same name as the base, suffixed with an underscore and one of the above names.

+This model will automatically handle texture rotations and horizontal or vertical flips, but does not currently support UV lock.

 #### Example

 The following JSON: